great-expectations/great_expectations/docs/docusaurus/docs/cloud/_try_gx_cloud.md

 6. Click **Connect**.

-7. Select **Table Asset** or **Query Asset** and complete the following fields:
+7. Complete the following fields:

-    - **Table name**: When **Table Asset** is selected, enter a name for the table you're creating in the Data Asset.
+    - **Table name**: Enter a name for the table you're creating in the Data Asset.

     - **Data Asset name**: Enter a name for the Data Asset.
 Data Asset names must be unique.
 If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.

-    - **Query**: When **Query Asset** is selected, enter the query that you want to run on the table.

 8. Select the **Complete Asset** tab to provide all Data Asset records to your Expectations and validations, or select the **Batches** tab to use subsets of Data Asset records for your Expectations and validations.
 If you selected the **Batches** tab, complete the following fields: